aptible/www.aptible.com/content/legal/responsible_disclosure.md

 Responsible Disclosure Policy
 --------------

-Version 2.3 - August 2014
+Version 2.4 - February 2015

 ### Responsible Disclosure
 We are dedicated to maintaining the security and privacy of the Aptible platform.
 We welcome security researchers from the community who want to help us improve our services.

-If you discover a security vulnerability, please give us the chance to fix it, either by participating in our bounty program or emailing us at [security@aptible.com](mailto:security@aptible.com).
+If you discover a security vulnerability, please give us the chance to fix it by emailing us at [security@aptible.com](mailto:security@aptible.com).
 Publicly disclosing a security vulnerability without informing us first puts the rest of the community at risk.
 When you notify us of a potential problem, we will work with you to make sure we understand the scope and cause of the issue.

-Thank you for your work and interest in making the healthcare community safer and more secure!
+Thank you for your work and interest in making the community safer and more secure!

 ### Bounty Program
 Aptible rewards security researchers for reporting vulnerabilities.
-Please report potential issues through our Bugcrowd program page at: https://bugcrowd.com/aptible

-Please be aware that we can only pay bounties for vulnerabilities submitted through Bugcrowd.
+Please email [security@aptible.com](mailto:security@aptible.com) to report an issue.

 ### PGP
 If you choose to email us, encrypting your email is not required.
 Should you deem it necessary, our public key for security@aptible.com is below: